AbhishekMukherjee-at-IIST/runge-kutta/README.md

-# Runge Kutta method to solve for the system of linear ordinary differential equations
+# Runge Kutta family of methods to solve for the system of first-order ordinary differential equations